Troubleshooting a Hung Process or Command on PowerVM Virtual I/O Server

 padmin 11993246 9109512 0 13:30:12 pts/3 0:00 ioscli snap

-Sometimes a command may be mistakenly considered to be hung when in reality, it may just be taking some time to come back.
-This may be expected on VIO environments with large storage and/or virtual configuration.
+- NOTE 1: Sometimes a command may be mistakenly considered to be hung when in reality, it may just be taking some time to complete.
+This may be seen on a VIOS with large configuration if memory are over-utilized.
 Run proctree command to determine if the "hung" PID spawned any child processes.
 If so, get the PID of the youngest child process (the last one in the tree).
 In the following example, it is 7798810.

 # proctree 11993246